 BLUETTI Helps Create the Best Valentine's Day Experience

 SYDNEY, Feb.
-6, 2023 /PRNewswire/ -- With Valentine's Day right around the corner, BLUETTI has rolled out loads of savings on solar generators as of Feb.
+10, 2023 (GLOBE NEWSWIRE) -- With Valentine's Day right around the corner, BLUETTI has rolled out loads of savings on solar generators as of Feb.
 6 to bolster the sweet celebration at home, outdoor entertainment, or RV trips on the road.

-Don't want to squeeze into a crowded restaurant, cinema or shopping centre?
-With BLUETTI, there are plenty of special ways to enjoy love and peace.

 It's frustrating to lose power unexpectedly when RV-travelling or camping in the wild.
 AC200MAX adopts premium LifePO4 battery to provide 3500+ life cycles.
 It also has a 2,200W PSW inverter and 2,048Wh capacity to fulfill most power demand, which can be extended by connecting with B230 or B300 expansion batteries.
 Even standalone, those LFP battery packs can be a DC power source to charge three devices simultaneously.
 They support solar, brick and car charging as well.